 - Rinse with distilled white vinegar: Highly acidic and perfect for killing off the bad bacteria that may be hiding out on your supplies.
 Simply swish it around your bottles and jugs, or pour it over your supplies (such as funnels or spoons).
 (Note: Do not use raw or apple cider vinegar, which may contain nematodes called vinegar eels!)

-- Rinse with boiling hot water: What the vinegar doesn’t kill, the hot water will!
+- Rinse with hot hot water: What the vinegar doesn’t kill, the hot water will!
 Carefully pour hot water into bottles and jugs, or submerge smaller supplies in the water.
 Swish it around so that it touches every surface, then pour out.
 Let supplies cool before pouring in the kombucha.
+(Shocking glass with hot water can cause it to crack – to prevent this, add just a little water and swish it around to warm up the glass before adding more!)

 With your newly sterilized supplies, it’s important to pay attention to what other materials might be touching your equipment and ensure that they’re also clean.
 For instance, rather than use hand towels use paper towels.
 Avoid using a dirty kitchen sponge, which is laden with bacteria, and opt for a brand new sponge or paper towels instead.